rohitvpgawli/speech-assistant-openai-realtime-api-node/Readme.md

 # 🍜 Rolling Feast Voice AI Assistant

-**Hindi-first Voice AI Assistant for Rolling Feast Indo-Chinese Restaurant**
+**English-first, Multilingual Voice AI Assistant for Rolling Feast Restaurant**

-This application provides a natural, conversational phone assistant that:
+This application provides a fast, natural, and professional phone assistant that:
-- **Greets callers in Hindi** with a warm female voice
+- **Greets callers in English** with a clear, high-quality voice.
-- **Switches languages naturally** between Hindi, English, and Hinglish
+- **Switches languages seamlessly** between English, Hindi, and Hinglish.
+- **Offers low-latency, fluid conversation** for a superior user experience.
-- **Records conversation transcripts** for every call
-- **Sends email summaries** after each call using Resend
+- **Records conversation transcripts** and **sends email summaries** after each call.
-- **Handles orders and table bookings** with human-like responses
+- **Handles orders and table bookings** with human-like efficiency.

-Built with Node.js, Twilio Voice, OpenAI Realtime API, and Resend for email delivery.
+Built with Node.js, Fastify, Twilio Voice, OpenAI Realtime API, and Resend for email delivery.

 ## 🎯 Features

-### Hindi-First Conversation
+### High-Performance Conversation
-- **Initial Greeting**: "नमस्ते!
-Rolling Feast में आपका स्वागत है। क्या आप ऑर्डर देना चाहेंगे या टेबल बुक करना?"
+- **Initial Greeting**: "Hello!
+Welcome to Rolling Feast.
+How can I help you today - would you like to place an order or make a reservation?"
-- **Female Voice**: Warm, conversational tone using OpenAI's shimmer voice
+- **Professional Voice**: Clear, warm, and efficient tone using OpenAI's `alloy` voice.
-- **Natural Flow**: Short, human-like responses (3-8 seconds each)
+- **Fast & Fluid Flow**: Optimized for low latency with quick turn-taking and minimal delays.

 ### Smart Language Switching
-- **Hindi Default**: Always starts in Hindi
+- **English Default**: Always starts the conversation in English.
-- **English Support**: Switches to English if caller uses English
+- **Seamless Hindi/Hinglish Support**: Automatically detects and switches to Hindi or Hinglish if the caller uses them.
-- **Hinglish Handling**: Natural code-mixing support
-- **Context Aware**: Maintains language preference throughout call
+- **Context-Aware**: Maintains the caller's language preference throughout the call.

-### Call Management
+### Advanced Call Management
-- **Real-time Transcription**: Records all caller + assistant interactions
+- **Real-time Transcription**: Records all caller and assistant interactions.
-- **Smart Summarization**: 2-4 sentence summary in conversation language
+- **Smart Summarization**: Generates a 2-4 sentence summary in the conversation's primary language.
-- **Email Delivery**: Automatic summary via Resend after call ends
+- **Automated Email Delivery**: Sends the summary via Resend after the call ends.
-- **Error Handling**: Hindi fallback messages for technical issues
+- **Robust Error Handling**: Provides a fallback message for any technical issues.

 ## 📋 Prerequisites